cubee-cb/linux-vr-compat/ARCH.md

 ---

 ### ^ VRChat
-- Using to GE-Proton-rtsp.
+- Using to GE-Proton9-22-rtsp17.
 Regular GE-Proton also works.
 - World "Connecting" screens are broken, known OpenComposite quirk.

 ### Beat Saber